-Boeing loses more 737 MAX orders and delivers zero 787s in November
+Boeing lost more 737 MAX orders and delivered zero 787s in November

 Following Federal Aviation Administration clearance in mid-November for the MAX to fly again, deliveries of the 737 are expected to resume this week.
 The first will go to United Airlines.

-The more surprising lack of any 787 deliveries was due to both the pandemic-driven downturn in air travel and manufacturing quality problems that have required painstaking inspections of every aircraft rolled out, including the buildup of parked and undelivered Dreamliners.
+The more surprising lack of any 787 deliveries was due to both the pandemic-driven downturn in air travel and manufacturing quality problems that have required painstaking inspections of every aircraft rolled out, creating a buildup of parked and undelivered Dreamliners.

 Boeing also last month lost a net total of 28 more orders after cancellations, and conversions and adjustments for orders that at the present time are unlikely to be filled.